kstenerud/concise-encoding/cbe-specification.md

 A CBE document begins with a version specifier, which is composed of the octet `0x03`, followed by a version number.

-The version number is an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) with a value greater than 0, representing which version of this specification the document adheres to.
+The version number is an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128), representing which version of this specification the document adheres to.

 Example: `[03 01]` = Empty document (CBE version 1)